q-Special functions, an overview: Orthogonal polynomials associated with root systems

 {\em Jack polynomials} (see \cite[\S VI.10]{09}):

 \paragraph{Algebraic definition of Macdonald polynomials} Macdonald polynomials can also be defined algebraically.
-We work now with partitions $\la$ ($\la_1\ge\la_2\ge\cdots\ge0$) of arbitrary length $l(\la)$, and with symmetric polynomials in arbitrarily many variables $x_1,x_2,\ldots\,$, which can be canonically extended to symmetric functions in infinitely many variables $x_1,x_2,\ldots\,$.
+We work now with partitions $\la=(\la_1,\la_2,\ldots)$ ($\la_1\ge\la_2\ge\cdots\ge0$) such that $\la_j$ becomes eventually zero, and with symmetric polynomials in arbitrarily many variables $x_1,x_2,\ldots\,$, which can be canonically extended to symmetric functions in infinitely many variables $x_1,x_2,\ldots\,$.
+The \emph{length} $l(\la)$ of a partition $\la$ is the highest $j$ for which $\la_j>0$.
 The $r$th {\em power sum} $p_r$ and the symmetric functions $p_\la$ are formally defined by

 Put

 Define an inner product $\lan\;,\;\ran_{q,t}$ on the space of symmetric functions such that